ToddZZF/minimal-hugo-tailwind-theme-starter/README.md

 - postcss & postcss-cli
 - autoprefixer

-This is how it's setted up:
+This is how it's set up:

 1. use `hugo new theme` create basic theme structure.
 2. create `exampleSite` directory, `cd` to it and: